damieng/L2ST4/Templates/ReadMe.txt

 			Options now specified in "var options" in each template SerializeDataContractSP1 only takes effect when DBML Serialization Mode is Unidrectional!
-			Entity-per-file now implemented via the option switch (uses Manager class) 0.80	09-Jan-2009	Licensed under the Microsoft Public License (MsPL) IsComposable function support
+			Entity-per-file now implemented via the option switch (uses Manager class) Entity-per-file manages the project items/subitems in Visual Studio when in that environment 0.80	09-Jan-2009	Licensed under the Microsoft Public License (MsPL) IsComposable function support
 0.79	11-Dec-2008	Associations managing the relationship fk's now actually do <blush>